wavebeem/wavebeem.com/_drafts/bash-tips.md

 tab: blog
 ---

-Ask Brian Arn and Cory for editing help

 ## What

 TODO: Mention that I'll be citing pieces of the bash man page and giving advice